-Light and creamy blueberry cheesecake and a nice delicious summer dessert.
-Its vibrant and amazing colour gets from the wild blueberries.
-Nestled on top of a crumbly biscuit base and topped with vanilla soured cream reminds me of ‘London cheesecake’ by Nigella Lawson.
-It really steals the show at dinner parties!
+Light and creamy blueberry cheesecake is a delicious summer dessert.
+Its vibrant, fantastic colour comes from wild blueberries.
+Nestled on top of a crumbly biscuit base and topped with vanilla-infused sour cream, it reminds me of “London Cheesecake” by Nigella Lawson.
+It steals the show at dinner parties!

 Ingredients for the base: